ankraft/ACME-oneM2M-CSE/docs/docs/home/Supported.md

 # Supported Resource Types and Functionalities

-## oneM2M Specification Conformance

-The CSE implementation successfully passes all the relevant oneM2M test cases for the supported resource types and features.
+This article lists the supported oneM2M resource types, functionalities, and additional runtime features of the ACME CSE.

 ## oneM2M Features

+### oneM2M Specification Conformance

+The CSE implementation successfully passes all the relevant oneM2M test cases for the supported resource types, attributes and behaviours.

 ### Release Versions